jamiehs/fluid-video-embeds/readme.txt

 4. It also handles different aspect ratio videos from Vimeo quite gracefully.
 The only circumstance where I've seen black bars is when YouTube serves a 320p or 480p video for mobile.

 == Changelog ==
+= 1.2.2 =
+* Added Portuguese translation thanks to Eduardo http://www.linkedin.com/in/eduardotoledano
+* Added a max-width to the settings page.

 = 1.2.1 =
 * Added full i18n (internationalization) support.
 * Added Spanish translation thanks to Andrew at http://www.webhostinghub.com/